spatialthoughts/qgis-tutorials/source/docs/building_a_python_plugin.rst

 ^^^^^^^^^^^^^^^^^^^^^

-There is a helpful QGIS plugin named ``Plugin Builder`` which creates all the neccesary files and the boilerplate code for a plugin.
+There is a helpful QGIS plugin named ``Plugin Builder`` which creates all the necessary files and the boilerplate code for a plugin.
 Find and install the ``Plugin Builder`` plugin.
 See :doc:`using_plugins` for more details on how to install plugins.